centaretraining/azuretraining/01-azure-portal.md

     User Name: **[Your CUNA user name]**
     Password: **AzureTraining1!**

+The RDP service can take a few minutes to start after claiming a machine so you may have to wait before you can connect.

 ### Further Exploration
 Open the Azure portal using the link on the desktop, do some exploring and see what's available.
 Check out the options on your resource group.